Fake Facts Are Flying About Coronavirus. Now There's A Plan To Debunk Them

 As a result, Tang's network in China has been looking to him and others in the scientific community to share information.

-Since the outbreak began, Tamg says he's been answering "30 to 50 questions a night."
+Since the outbreak began, Tamg says he has been answering "30 to 50 questions a night."
 Many want to fact-check rumors or learn about clinical trials for a potential cure.

 "My real work starts at 7 p.m.," he says — morning in China.